 |About Louisianna Vandila Yon|

-Louisianna Vandila Yon was born on April 12, 1844 somewhere in Florida and died about 1905 in Calhoun Co., Florida.
+Louisianna Vandila Yon was born on April 12, 1844 in Covington County, Alabama and died about 1905 in Calhoun County, Florida.
 Actual date of death is unknown.
 She lived to be about 60 years old.

 Louisianna Vandila Yon

 4/12/1844 - 1905